Orgasm (Cromagnon album)

 Orgasm (later reissued as Cave Rock) is the only album by the experimental band Cromagnon, released in 1969 by the ESP-Disk record label.

-Background and recording
+Music and production

-Orgasm was recorded at A-1 Sound Studio in the Upper West Side of New York City in 1969.
+Orgasm was recorded at A-1 Sound Studio on the Upper West Side of Manhattan in New York City in 1969.
 Phil Spector's Wall of Sound technique, of which producer Brian Elliot was a fan, heavily influenced the album's sound.
 During recording, band members brought in random people from the street and asked them to contribute to the album.

 On the album's conception, band member Sal Salgado recalled:

-Musical style

-Critics have noted how Orgasm anticipated the rise of noise rock, industrial and no wave genres that came into existence in the following decades.
-Alex Henderson of AllMusic described the track "Caledonia" as sounding "like it could be a Ministry or Revolting Cocks recording from 1989 rather than a psychedelic recording from 1969."

-Another critic, describing the album, said:

 Release and legacy

 Orgasm was originally released in 1969.
-The album was released onto CD in 1993 and was re-released three more times, in 2000, 2005 and 2009.
+The album was released onto CD in 1993; it was re-released three more times, in 2000, 2005 and 2009.
 Music author Jason Weiss wrote that the album "eventually developed a minor cult following and was hailed as a pioneer in sound collage experiments".